TauWu/backend_learning_notes/高级语言学习/Python学习/tornado/users_guide/3_corountines.md

     respones = await mutil([http_client.fetch(url) for url in urls])
 ```

-In decorated coroutines, ou should use yield in the list or dict.
+In decorated coroutines, you should use yield in the list or dict.
 ```py
 @gen.coroutine
 def parallel_fetch_decorated(url1, url2):